-Bifurcation Diagram (Nominal Case)
+5.1 Bifurcation Diagram (Nominal Case)

 In order to check the validity of the obtained model of the drill-string set-up when ondina oil 68 is used as a lubrication fluid and a 20.5 N normal force is applied at the brake, experimental results are compared with the model-based results.
-As already mentioned earlier, the predictive quality of the estimated model in steady-state is of great interest.
-Therefore, when a constant voltage is applied at the input of the set-up, each experiment lasts long enough to guarantee that all transient effects have disappeared and the last part of the measurement signals are recorded.
+As already mentioned earlier, the predictive quality of the estimated model in steadystate is of great interest.
+Therefore, when a constant voltage is applied at the input of the set-up, each experiment lasts long enough to guarantee that all transient effects have disappeared and then the last part of the measurement signals is recorded.

 The same type of bifurcation diagram, as shown in figure 7, is constructed experimentally.
-In order to construct such experimental bifurcation diagram, a range of constant input voltages are applied to the set-up.
-When no torsional vibrations are observed (the system is in equilibrium), the mean value of the recorded angular velocity is computed and the obtained data are plotted using the symbol " \mathbf{x} ".
+In order to construct such experimental bifurcation diagram, a range of constant input voltages is applied to the set-up.
+When no torsional vibrations are observed (the system is in equilibrium), the mean value of the recorded angular velocity of the lower disc is computed and the obtained data are plotted using the symbol " $\mathbf{x}$ ".
 When torsional vibrations are observed at the lower disc, the mean value of local maxima and the mean value of local minima of the vibrations are computed.
-Then, these experimentally obtained data are plotted using the symbol " \mathbf{o} ".
-Such experimental results, together with the bifurcation diagram obtained by a numerical analysis of the estimated model, are shown in figure 10.
-These results illustrate the predictive quality of the obtained model.
+Then, these experimentally obtained data are plotted using the symbol "o".
+Such experimental results, together with the bifurcation diagram obtained by a numerical analysis of the estimated model, are shown in figure 11.